IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-All multi-byte fields are little-endian.
+All multi-octet fields are little-endian.

 The version number field is a 2-octet value with the upper 8 bits giving the major version number, the next 4 bits giving the minor